patrickbower/website/src/content/project/dazn-key-moments-clips.md

 ### Process

-This was a fast-paced piece of work, and the auto-scrolling film roll is a dynamic showcase of key moments from various games and sports.
+This was a fast-paced project, featuring an auto-scrolling film roll that dynamically showcases key moments from various games and sports.
 I designed and prototyped it using React.js and a back-end clip generator API.
-Highlights are either curated or auto-generated and played in a sequential order defined by a JSON schema.
-Users visiting the page will have the film roll automatically play through, but they can pause the autoplay and take control by interacting with the page, allowing for personalised viewing.
+Highlights are either curated or auto-generated, played in a sequence defined by a JSON schema.
+When users visit the page, the film roll automatically plays, but they can pause the autoplay and interact with the page for a personalized viewing experience.

 ### Outcome

 -   Creative solution aligned with DAZN's north star at the time "twice a week, every week," engaging users beyond live games on the platform.
 -   Developing a rapid mobile prototype with network condition testing for validation as a proof of concept to push stakeholder buy-in.
+-   Refined animations, timing, and interactions for production engineering to reuse.
+-   Taken to live within the DAZN app shortly after.

 <figure>
   <Image